Volunteer

 About the Lewis & Clark Humane Society’s Committed Caregiver Volunteer Program

-Volunteer Tiers
+Volunteer Opportunities

-Tier 3 volunteers are highly committed individuals who serve as trained assistants to staff in specialized program areas such as medical, behavior, enrichment, and outreach.
+Volunteer Specialists are highly committed individuals who serve as trained assistants to staff in specialized program areas such as medical, behavior, enrichment, and outreach.
 They bring advanced knowledge, consistency, and leadership to their roles, helping support shelter operations at a higher level of responsibility and trust.

 Eligibility & Requirements

+Volunteers must be 16 or older to be here without a parent or guardian, while some opportunities are for volunteers who are 18 years or older.
+Volunteers must begin by completing an application.
+If approved, they review the volunteer handbook, complete required documents, and take a shelter tour before starting their first shift.
 As part of our Committed Caregivers program, volunteers are asked to commit to 2 (two) shifts or volunteer interactions per month.
 Volunteers who have been inactive for 6 months are asked to reapply.

 Ready to Get Started?